jenabe/GettingAndCleaningDataProject/CodeBook.md

 fBodyGyroJerkMag

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+Additional vectors obtained by averaging the signals in a signal window sample(used on the angle() variable):

+gravityMean

+tBodyAccMean

+tBodyAccJerkMean

+tBodyGyroMean

+tBodyGyroJerkMean

 Derived variables calculated/estimated from these signals: